petersson90/engineering-basics/03-API and back end/04-Docker-101/README.md

 </details>

-It will run an instance of the postgres database (that you know from yesterday: we used it for our Twitter API).
+It will run an instance of the postgres database (that you know from previous exercise: we used it for our Twitter API).
 How 🤔 ?

 - Docker will use the image from the host (your machine) if it exists
 - If the image is not present on the host, it will go to the Docker Hub and pull the image for you 👌!